 Raised Garden Beds

-Alternatively, you can create raised garden beds in which to grow your crops.
+Alternatively, you can create raised garden beds in which to grow your crops, and in this section, we’ll give you some tips on how to grow vegetables.
 Though this may sound like extra work up front, in the end you’ll likely find that the benefits are well worth it:

 - Enables good soil drainage

 - Facilitates a longer growing season: Garden soil heats up faster in the spring and stays warm longer in the fall